barmalei/zebkit/readme.md

 In this case they have to be opened through a web server.
 Zebra includes small, simple but buggy Python web server that can be used for demo purposes.

-Except snippets Zebra also provides demo application where the most of zebra UI components can be seen and "touched".
-The demo is located in "web/ui/*" and "web/ui/demo/*" folders.

 To see snippets and demo it is preferable to start embedded Python HTTP web server.
 To do it following the instruction below:
    	  * Open terminal
       * Go to zebra home directory